 - Folliculitis: It’s a bacterial infection that causes sores, bumps, and scabs on a dog’s skin.
 These symptoms are easier to stop in dogs with short hair.
 In dogs with long hair, you’ll notice a dull coat and hair loss with scaly skin underneath.
 This skin condition is often followed by other skin problems such as allergies, injuries, or mites.

 - Impetigo: This is also a bacterial infection and it’s more common in puppies.
 It can produce pus-filled blisters that can break and crust over.
 They’re most commonly found on the hairless portion of a dog’s belly.
-It rarely turns into a serious condition and can be easily treated with a topical solution prescribed by the vet.
+It rarely turns into a serious condition and can be easily treated with a topical solution prescribed by the vet, and purchased at a pharmacy.

 - Ringworm: Unlike the name suggests, this isn’t caused by a worm but by a fungus.
 The name comes from the round patches that can form in a dog’s skin.
 They’re commonly found on a dog’s head, paws, and ears.
 These circular patches become inflamed and scaly and, in some cases, hair loss around these patches.
 It’s more common in puppies younger than a year old.